siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 This reactivity is not limited to conscious minds.
 Anything that changes in response to causes and produces effects is, in this minimal sense, **operationally aware** [^OperationalAwareness].
 A self-sustaining causal loop
-qualifies: it updates its own state in response to incoming influences.
+qualifies: it can update its own state in response to incoming influences.
 By doing so, it distinguishes states and tracks transitions—not through any “plan of action,” which would imply a consciousness we have not defined, but simply by virtue of its continued existence as a loop.
 In this minimal operational sense,